 Be guided by IOM 1.4.4 on requests for information desired by the public under the Freedom of Information Act (FOIA).
-Refer to FDA's "Information Disclosure Manual" (IDM) for procedures for sharing non-public information with federal, state, local, or foreign government officials.
-(See IOM 1.4.3).
+For procedures for sharing non-public information with federal, state, local, or foreign government officials, see IOM 1.4.3.

 The Public Information section of the Administrative Procedures Act, 5 U.S.C 552, more commonly known as the FOIA, adopts a general rule that, except where specifically exempt, all documents in government files shall be made available to the public.
 There are various exemptions in certain areas, and it is these that mostly affect your operations in FDA.
 The regulations exempt certain information, such as personal privacy, deliberative process, open investigatory, as well as a company’s trade secrets or confidential commercial information.

+Study and become familiar with the general provisions of the FOIA and the Privacy Act and the regulations in the Code of Federal Regulations (CFR) regarding the release of information to the public.
+In particular, study 21 CFR Parts 20 and 21, 21 CFR 71.15, 170.102, 312.130, 314.430, 514.11, 514.12, 601.50, 814.9, and others, all of which contain provisions regarding confidentiality in various FDA records and documents.
+See also SMG 3297.1 (FOI Internal Procedures and Existing Policy) and SMG 3297.2 (FOI Operational Responsibilities),and SMG 3297.4 (Procedures for Implementation of the Privacy Act).
 In addition to the FOIA, various other Acts such as the Federal Food, Drug, and Cosmetic (FD&C) Act, the Public Health Services (PHS) Act, and 18 U.S.C.
 1905 each contain information relating to the confidentiality of information in government files, and are of particular interest.
 Special care should be taken to protect the identity of confidential sources.
-See IOM 5.2.9 for further guidance.
+See IOM 184.108.40.206.